KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

    Once you do this, you will need to provide a UI Control to change the active theme.

-   For a quick start, **tw-themes** provides some convenience functions that allow you to quickly toggle through all your themes.
-These utilities are typically used as a dev tool.
-Normally your app will promote a more sophisticated UI control for this setting.
+   For a quick start, tw-themes provides some convenience functions that allow you to quickly toggle through all your themes.
+You may chose to use these utilities, or build your own UI control.

    **Example** _(in [Svelte])_:
    ```html